This site is intended for US Healthcare Professionals only

-A prospective, US, multicenter, open-label study investigating the impact of 18F fluciclovine PET/CT imaging on patient management of biologically recurrent prostate cancer after initial prostate cancer treatment and negative or equivocal findings on standard-of-care imaging.
-Respondents completed a form stating their intended management before and after the scan, with any changes recorded.1
+A prospective, US, multicenter, open-label study investigating the impact of Axumin® (fluciclovine F 18) PET/CT imaging on patient management of biologically recurrent prostate cancer after initial prostate cancer treatment and after negative or equivocal findings on standard-of-care imaging.1

-Primary endpoint measured: The percentage of men with biochemical recurrence of prostate cancer following initial prior therapy whose treatment plan was changed following an 18F fluciclovine PET/CT scan.1
+Primary endpoint: The percentage of men with biochemical recurrence of prostate cancer following initial prior therapy whose clinical management was changed following an Axumin PET/CT scan as recorded by completed form stating their intended management before and after the scan, with any changes recorded.1

-In LOCATE, Axumin-avid lesions were detected in 57% of patients (122/213), with 30% seen in the prostate or prostate bed and 38% outside (including 29% in lymph nodes, 2.3% soft tissues, and 11% bone).1
+Axumin-avid lesions were detected in 57% of patients (122/213) who had a negative equivocal finding on standard-of-care imaging, with 30% seen in the prostate or prostate bed and 38% outside (including 29% in lymph nodes, 2.3% soft tissues, and 11% bone).1

 The safety profile of Axumin in the LOCATE trial was consistent with that described in the approved US Prescribing Information.